It's time to roll up your sleeve and save a life — including yours.

-Harold Mendenhall, an 84-year-old lifetime blood donor from South Florida donated his 100th gallon of blood, The Palm Beach Post reports.
+Harold Mendenhall, an 84-year-old lifetime blood donor from South Florida, donated his 100th gallon of blood, The Palm Beach Post reported.
 He started giving blood on July 7, 1977 when his wife, Frankie, was diagnosed with breast cancer.
 After she died, going to the blood bank was a way Mendenhall could deal with the grief of losing his wife and later his two sons.
-At least he could save those who needed a blood transfusion.
+At least, he could save those who needed a blood transfusion.

-Mendenhall, strong and healthy, donates six gallons of blood a year by platelets.
-In a platelet donation, a machine withdrawals the blood, filter out the platelets and returns the rest of the blood to the donor, according to the Memorial Sloan-Kettering Cancer Center.
-This donation procedure takes 70 to 90 minutes can be done once every seven days, allowing for the donor to give blood every few weeks instead of the eight weeks of waiting required for a non-platelet donation.
+Mendenhall, strong and healthy, donates 6 gallons of blood a year by platelets.
+In a platelet donation, a machine withdrawals the blood, filters out the platelets, and returns the rest of the blood to the donor, according to the Memorial Sloan-Kettering Cancer Center.
+This donation procedure takes 70 to 90 minutes and can be done once every seven days, allowing for the donor to give blood every few weeks instead of the eight weeks of waiting required for a non-platelet donation.
 Whole blood donors can also donate platelets 72 hours after a whole blood donation, and vice versa.

 While the health benefits of recipients who receive blood transfusions are clear, altruistic blood donors too, can reap the benefits.

-Blood donation reduce the risk of heart attacks and strokes.
-In a study published in the Journal of the American Medical Association (JAMA), researchers found that participants ages 43-61 had fewer heart attacks and strokes when they donated blood every six months.
+Blood donation reduces the risk of heart attacks and strokes, too.
+In a study published in the Journal of the American Medical Association (JAMA), researchers found that participants ages 43 to 61 had fewer heart attacks and strokes when they donated blood every six months.
 In a study published by the American Journal of Epidemiology, researchers found in a sample size of 2,682 men in Finland, those who donated blood a minimum of once a year had an 88 percent lower risk of heart attacks than those who did not donate.